 I can’t wait to make up each and every one of them using LEMON peels!

 Fill a glass jar with clean chopped citrus peels.
 Pour vinegar over the peels until they are completely submersed and screw the lid on the jar.
 Allow the concoction to sit, occasionally shaking the jar to mix the liquid.
 After four weeks, pour the concoction through a mesh strainer and into a spray bottle.
 Use the cleanser to clean countertops, stovetops, appliances, floors and glass.

 2. Powdered Citrus Cleanser

-Combine 1 cup baking soda, 2 tsp. cream of tartar, 1/8 cup borax and 1/4 cup grated citrus peel in a bowl.
+Combine 1 cup baking soda, 2 tsp. cream of tartar, 1/8 cup Borax, which most of these DIY recipes call for, and 1/4 cup grated citrus peel in a bowl.
 Mix the ingredients well and pour the mixture into a glass jar.
 Sprinkle the mixture onto dried spills and scum.
 Use a sponge or soft brush to scrub the mixture into the mess, breaking it up.
 Wipe clean with a wet cloth.

 Optional: add 10 drops of Lemon essential oil for greasy messes and stubborn stains, also sanitizes cutting boards.

 Combine 2 cups baking soda, 1 cup borax and 3 tsp. citrus zest in a bowl.
 Let the mixture sit until all moisture has evaporated.
 Mix it well and store in a glass jar.
 Sprinkle it onto dirty carpets and allow it to sit, absorbing odors and loosening dirt.
 Vacuum the carpets well after at least five minutes.

 Optional: add 20 drops of Lemon essential oil for it’s antiseptic and antifungal properties ~ especially if you have pets in the house (careful around cats, citrus EOs can be toxic to cats.)

 4. Disinfecting Citrus Cleanser